-Well, in the spirit of trying different evening routines – I decided to try three popular nighttime routines and see how they affected my days.
+Well, in the spirit of trying different evening routines – I decided to try three popular night-time routines and see how they affected my days.
 There’s got to be some science behind it right?
 So let’s see, which of these three evening routines is best for a productive day!

 1. The technology ban

-2. The gratitude journal
+2. The happiness routine

 Gratitude will improve your life.
 It’s the process of rewiring your brain to see positives everywhere, to start rewriting the chaos of the day as a positive, happy experience.
 I’ve heard about the power of gratitude, but I’ve never really practiced it.
 I try to remind myself to be thankful for my house, my career, my cats, my fiancé, but it’s hard when you get easily washed over with negatives.
 You can easily do this with the 365 Days Of Gratitude Journal.